MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1926-Safety-Health-Regulations-Construction/subpart-Z-Toxic-Hazardous-Substances/section-1926.1127.md

 (q) *Appendices.* Except where portions of appendices A, B, D, E, and F to this section are expressly incorporated in requirements of this section, these appendices are purely informational and are not intended to create any additional obligations not otherwise imposed or to detract from any existing obligations.

-Appendix A to § 1926.1127 - Substance Safety Data SheetNote:
+Appendix A to § 1926.1127—Substance Safety Data SheetNote:

 The requirements applicable to construction work under this appendix A are identical to those set forth in appendix A to § 1910.1027 of this chapter.

-Appendix B to § 1926.1127 - Substance Technical Guidelines for CadmiumNote:
+Appendix B to § 1926.1127—Substance Technical Guidelines for CadmiumNote:

 The requirements applicable to construction work under this appendix B are identical to those set forth in appendix B to § 1910.1027 of this chapter.

-Appendix C to § 1926.1127 [Reserved]Appendix D to § 1926.1127 - Occupational Health History Interview With Reference to Cadmium ExposureNote:
+Appendix C to § 1926.1127 [Reserved]Appendix D to § 1926.1127—Occupational Health History Interview With Reference to Cadmium ExposureNote:

 The requirements applicable to construction work under this appendix D are identical to those set forth in appendix D to § 1910.1027 of this chapter.

-Appendix E to § 1926.1127 - Cadmium in Workplace AtmospheresNote:
+Appendix E to § 1926.1127—Cadmium in Workplace AtmospheresNote:

 The requirements applicable to construction work under this appendix E are identical to those set forth in appendix E to § 1910.1027 of this chapter.

-Appendix F to § 1926.1127 - Nonmandatory Protocol for Biological MonitoringNote:
+Appendix F to § 1926.1127—Nonmandatory Protocol for Biological MonitoringNote:

 The requirements applicable to construction work under this appendix F are identical to those set forth in appendix F to § 1910.1027 of this chapter.